Lidl Accident Claims

 - Accidents in the car park – such as being struck by trolleys that are being moved by the staff or being hit by a car while walking through the car park.

 If you’ve been injured in any of these accidents or any other type of accident while in a store, you could be able to claim compensation.
-To find out whether your claim is valid and to find out how much compensation you could be able to claim, you should speak to a solicitor directly.

 WHAT TO DO AFTER AN ACCIDENT AT LIDL?